elopio/docs/source/includes/_api.md

 #### augur.api().Info.getDescriptionLength({ ID }[, callback])

-Gets the length of description of the specified `ID` (item is a market ID or event ID).
+Gets the length of description of the specified `ID` (a market ID or event ID).

 ```javascript
 // branches contract